✨🎤 The CyberCup Show returns on 13 February 2026!

 • Hospitality and catering

-At the end of the year-long tour, several options are available to Andros:
+At the end of the tour year, several options are available to Andros:

-Option 1: Renewal Continue the tour with new content and themes to maintain engagement.
+Option 1: Renewal Extend the tour with new content and themes to maintain engagement.

-Option 2: Permanent Installation Place kiosks permanently at strategic sites for ongoing engagement.
+Option 2: Permanent Installation Place terminals in residence at strategic sites for continuous engagement.

-Option 3: Digital Complement Deploy the Brain SaaS platform to allow employees to continue playing from home or the office.
+Option 3: Digital Complement Deploy the Brain SaaS platform so employees can continue playing from home or the office.

-Option 4: Event Format Organise cyber days at sites with kiosks + dedicated animation + inter-team challenges.
+Option 4: Event Format Organise cyber days on sites with terminals + dedicated animation + inter-team challenges.

 Future Themes